aylee2008/aylee2008.github.io/_pages/education.md

 ### Seoul Science High School
 Mar 2017 - Feb 2020
-* The school for gifted students in mathematics and science, teaching graduate-level math and science
+* The school for gifted students in mathematics and science, teaching college-level math and science
 * GPA: 4.18/4.3